intel-ai-tce/ai-documents/AEM/VTune_ITT_on_TensorFlow.md

 <img width="700" alt="image" src="https://github.com/intel-ai-tce/ai-documents/assets/21761437/5052fc66-939c-427a-b83e-1f51c8a60fc4">

 ### Profile Region of Interest by itt-python
+For a AI workload, it might take hours to finish one run.
+We can't and don't need to profile full runs in hours.
+Therefore, we want to profile only the region of interest in minutes by using itt-python.
-itt-python Python bindings to instrumentation and tracing technology (ITT) APIs for VTune.
+[itt-python](https://github.com/NERSC/itt-python) contains Python bindings to instrumentation and tracing technology (ITT) APIs for VTune.

 #### Environment Setup
+To have itt-python support, users just need to install one [additional python package](https://anaconda.org/conda-forge/itt-python) following below command.
 ```
 conda install -c conda-forge itt-python
 ```
 #### Code Changes for Collection and Control

+To only profile on region of interest, you need to identify the ROI in your codes.
+After importing itt, you could identify the ROI by itt.resume and itt.detach/itt.pause.
+Here are some pseudo codes for your reference.
 ```
 import itt
 # ... uninteresting code